Research Scientist, AgResearch

 Sharing his passion

-Frank has already had opportunities to present his research on the international stage and says he would without a doubt recommend AUT’s science programmes to others.
+While he was at AUT, Frank had a number of opportunities to present his research on the international stage and he says he would without a doubt recommend AUT’s science programmes to others.

 “I represented AUT and showcased my PhD work at the International Congress of Meat Science and Technology (ICoMST) in Melbourne, Australia, with one oral and one poster presentation in 2018 and in Berlin, Germany, with three poster presentations in 2019.
 ICoMST is the high-impact annual conference for meat scientists.”

-In addition to his studies, Frank is currently working as a scientist in the meat biochemistry area at the New Zealand Crown Institute AgResearch Ltd under industrial supervisor Dr Mustafa Farouk.
+As a scientist in the meat biochemistry area at the New Zealand Crown Institute AgResearch Ltd, Frank enjoys applying his what he has learnt.
 His focus is on improving meat quality and researching new products to ensure consumers are healthy and happy.

 “Food is a natural medicine.
 Developing a good food product that can really help consumers stay healthy and happy, without sacrificing the enjoyment of eating, that’s my goal.”